 - Images or language depicting/suggesting drugs, alcohol, vaping or paraphernalia (or any illegal item or activity).
-If they are caught wearing such clothing students will also be required to learn about why that material is inappropriate for the school setting.
+If they are caught wearing such clothing, students must also learn why that material is inappropriate for the school setting.

 - Hate speech, profanity, pornography.

-- Images or language that creates a hostile or intimidating environment based on any protected class or consistently marginalized groups.
+- Images or language that create a hostile or intimidating environment based on any protected class or consistently marginalized groups.

 - Any clothing that reveals visible undergarments (visible waistbands and visible straps are allowed)

 - Swimsuits (except as required in class or athletic practice).

 - Accessories that could be considered dangerous or could be used as a weapon.

 To ensure effective and equitable enforcement of this dress code, school staff shall enforce the dress code consistently using the requirements below.
 School administration and staff shall be unable to vary the requirements in ways that lead to discriminatory enforcement.